 The chances that locals will take the time to know travelers are so much bigger once you get off the tourist trail.
 And Italy is a country with great personalities waiting to get to know you.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.

 Finding small hidden gems in Italy, like anywhere else in the world, brings great responsibility.
 Remember, if you travel Italy off the beaten track and find small secluded places that are treasured by the locals you don’t always have to share your location with the world.

 If the place can’t bear large numbers of tourists, leave it as it is.
 You don’t want to put pressure on locals and natural resources that can’t handle the large numbers of (often inconsiderate) tourists.

 Just remember what happened to “The Beach” in Thailand.
-It was a beautiful natural hidden beach, now it’s closed for an unknown time due to the destructions masstourism has caused.
+It was a beautiful natural hidden beach, but it had to close for years due to the destruction mass-tourism had caused.

 Not every place is for Instagram, but if you do choose to share, just don’t tell your audience where you are.

 Now, let’s have a look at the incredible Italy off the beaten path travel destinations!